 Arkansas was once called "The Land of Opportunity."
 But if a legal education fits your definition of opportunity, the options are a little limited.
-The University of Arkansas operates the only two American Bar Association accredited law schools in the state.
+The University of Arkansas operates the only two ABA-accredited law schools in the state.

-The good news is that both schools have a strong reputation and cost less to attend than law schools in most places across the country.
+The good news is both schools have a strong reputation and cost less to attend than most other law schools across the country.
 The two schools have some significant differences, however.
-The following article provides an overview of some of the significant advantages and drawbacks of Arkansas' law schools to help you choose which school is right for you.
+The following article provides an overview of Arkansas' law schools to help you choose which school is right for you.

-Although the two Arkansas law schools cost virtually the same to attend, UA Fayetteville is considerably better ranked than Bowen Law by the U.S. News and World Report's annual law school rankings.
-Of course, opinions of law schools vary greatly and rankings alone shouldn't guide your decision.
-Fayetteville Law has some unique programs that, along with the school's reputation, might draw you to study there.
+Although tuition at the two Arkansas law schools is virtually the same (around $16,000 per year), UA Fayetteville is considerably better ranked than Bowen Law by the U.S. News and World Report's annual law school rankings.
+Of course, opinions of law schools vary greatly, and rankings alone shouldn't guide your decision.
+In fact, some highly ranked schools have decided to no longer participate in the rankings.

-Although Bowen School of Law holds a lower rank than Fayetteville, the school isn't without its advantages.
+Despite not being as highly ranked as Fayetteville, the William H. Bowen School of Law isn't without its advantages.
 The school's location in Little Rock, the state capital and location of many business and cultural institutions, can provide unique opportunities for internships and employment.

 Learn More About Preparing for Law School

-An ounce of preparation is worth a pound of cure, especially given the competitiveness of law school and the job market.
-Before making critical decisions relating to your legal education and preparation for a career as an attorney you'll want to do your due diligence.
+Before making critical decisions relating to your legal education and preparation for a career as an attorney, you'll want to do your due diligence.
 You'll find articles and materials throughout FindLaw for Law Students that can help you make decisions in an informed and confident manner throughout law school and on.